metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 A complete solution covers all scenarios above and provides:

 1. A styleguide living together with the associated website.
 Any change is reflected both in the website and styleguide in an automatic, instant way.

 2. A decision making tool.
 All components and groups of components building the site will have their own styleguide entry.
 Designers will be able to overview a part of the user interface or a whole segment of it.
 Decisions can be made on all levels and details.

 3. Documented and easily understandable code.
-The styleguide should be generated from the code documentation.
+The styleguide will be generated from the code documentation.
 Developers will have no other burden to support the styleguide than to make sure all code is documented.

 Only a few tools offer a complete styleguide and Lonely Planet's Rizzo is best of them.
 No wonder the styleguides.io starts with it.
 If you have a Ruby / Rails based project go ahead and use it, your problem is solved.